gflohr/qgoda-site/en/docs/template-variables.md

 [%- END %]

 [% WRAPPER "components/template-variable.html"
+   variable="asset.draft" type="boolean (0 or 1)" %]
+Set to a truth value (for example 1 if the document is a draft.
+Drafts only get processed when the command-line option [% q.llink(name = 'command-line-interface') %] `-D` or `--drafts` was specified.
+[%- END %]

+[% WRAPPER "components/template-variable.html"
    variable="asset.priority" type="integer" %]
 All artifacts are built sorted by their priority.
 A higher value means that they are generated last.
 Normally, you should assign a high priority, for example 999 to listings so that they are generated after other pages and can access all of their data.
 [%- END %]